HugoHasenbein/redmine_auto_resubmission/README.md

 ### Use case

-An job is done.
+A job (iisue) is done.
 Need to follow up in a week or two?
 Mark the issue to reappear then.
 The issue will turn up in your current issues then.

 ### Install